THE BEST ANIMAL PARKS IN SYDNEY

 When: Daylight hours but early morning is best

 Where: Shelly Beach Manly

 Why: Eco walk that is wheelchair and visually impaired friendly

 How: Walk from Manly Beach around to Shelly Beach

-Tip: Shelly Beach is a great spot to watch the sunset being the only west-facing beach along the coast of NSW.
-It is also a really shelter beach for kids.
+Tip: Shelly Beach is a brilliant spot to watch the sunset being the only west-facing beach along the coast of NSW.
+It is also a really sheltered beach for kids.

 Euroka Clearing is at Glenbrook, in the Lower Blue Mountains is a great place to get among the local wildlife.
-The area used to attract a large number of eastern grey kangaroos, but lately, these have been appearing in much smaller numbers, and sometimes you don’t see any at all.
+The area used to attract many eastern grey kangaroos, but lately, these have been appearing in much smaller numbers, and sometimes you don’t see any at all.